zotiquestgames/frontier-beyond-sol/08_union_planets.md

-# The Systems of the Union
+# Inhabited Planets of the Union

 ## Chronology of Planetary Colonization